Temple of the Black Light

 The Temple of the Black Light, formerly the Misanthropic Luciferian Order (MLO; Swedish: Misantropiska Lucifer Ordern), is a Satanic occult order founded in Sweden in 1995.
-It originally was part of the True Satanist Horde founded by Tony Särkkä but became an independent organization due to ideological differences.
-It originally had three members, Shahin "Vlad" Khoshnood, Jon Nödtveidt, and Johan Norman.
-While Norman joined the order around the same time as Nödtveidt, he left after the other members expressed interest in committing violent acts.
-Khoshnood's girlfriend later became a supporting member, and two others also briefly joined the group, marking the height of its membership.
-As a sign of allegiance, the three founding members each got tattoos of a so-called "vampire pentagram" symbol designed by Khoshnood.
+It originally was part of the True Satanist Horde founded by Tony Särkkä, but became an independent organization due to ideological differences.
+In 1997, leading members engaged in the murder of Josef Ben Meddour.
+In 2002, it published a grimoire, the Liber Azerate, detailing its ideology and cosmogony.